-1. International ESOL Qualifications
+1 International ESOL Qualifications

-ESOL International qualifications are designed for candidates who are not native speakers of English and who wish to achieve a high quality, internationally recognised qualification in English that is available and recognised worldwide and at the highest level (RQF level 3 / CEFR C2).
-They are suitable for candidates who are preparing for entry to higher education or professional employment in the UK or elsewhere, or for candidates who need to demonstrate that they have met the required level of English by passing a test with a Home Office approved Secure English Language testing (SELT) provider.
-ESOL International qualifications are designed to reference the descriptions of language proficiency in the Common European Framework of Reference for Languages (CEFR).
+ESOL International Qualifications are designed for candidates who are not native speakers of English and who wish to achieve a high-quality qualification in English that is globally available and internationally recognised.
+They are designed to reference the descriptions of language proficiency in the Common European Framework Reference for Languages (CEFR).
 The levels in the CEFR have been mapped to the levels in the Regulated Qualifications Framework for England, Wales and Northern Ireland (see Pathways to Proficiency: the alignment of language proficiency scales for assessing competence in English Language DFES / QCA, 2003).
+All examination levels (A1-C2) are aimed at adult candidates (16+) and may be used to demonstrate language proficiency for academic, vocational or professional purposes.
+IESOL examinations at levels A1-B2 are also available as 'for Schools' exams specifically aimed at younger candidates (aged 11-16) who wish to demonstrate that they have met the respective level of language competence.
+IESOL for Schools tests follow the same specifications and CEFR-alignment principles, but consist of content that is appropriate for school-age test takers.

-1.1.The International ESOL (Speaking) qualification handbook
+1.1 The International ESOL (Speaking) qualification handbook